santyveloso/PromptLoom/DEPLOYMENT.md

-# PromptLoom Deployment Guide
+# PromptStitch Deployment Guide

-This document outlines the steps to deploy PromptLoom to production using Vercel.
+This document outlines the steps to deploy PromptStitch to production using Vercel.

 ## Prerequisites